DdMad/mrt-service-backend/README.md

 This is a backend service that provides APIs to compute a route between 2 MRT stations that has least stops to travel or takes least time to travel.
 ## Get Started
 ### Requirement
-Python 3.6+
+Python 3.6.10+

 ### Run
-First, clone the repo or get the repo from somewhere.
-And then:
+First, clone the repo and then:
 ```bash
 pip install -r app/requirements.txt
 ```